 As the new political and legislative year unfolds, stakeholders are keeping their eye on the prize, medical benefits, in the workers' compensation arena.
 Recent court decisions continue to emphasize the major significance of medical care and continue to question the ability of the presently crafted system to deliver medical benefits in an efficient and effective manner.

-The New Jersey Appellate Court declared that medical providers have standing to seek reimbursement for the full amount of medical fees from a workers' compensation carrier.
-Failure to attempt to pay or negotiate an obligation, that it denied by implied "refusal to treat" actions, resulted in an employer being obligated to pay the full freight, medical bills, and a counsel fee for recovery.
+The New Jersey Appellate Court declared that medical providers have standing to seek reimbursement for the full amount of medical fees from a the workers' compensation carrier.
+Failure to attempt to pay or negotiate an obligation that it denied by implied "refusal to treat" actions resulted in an employer being obligated to pay the full freight, medical bills, and a counsel fee for recovery.
 Villanueva v.
 Federal Express, Inc. DOCKET NO. A-4342-06T24342-06T2 Medical liens remain a critical issue in workers' compensation.
 Legislation is pending to centralize the chaotic and disruptive process.

 In another decision the NJ Supreme Court insulated the insurance carrier from an employee's medical malpractice claim, but did not permit the exclusivity doctrine to extend to the workers' compensation medical expert for a deviation from practice action.
 This dramatically increases the potential recovery for failure to provide adequate care in a workers' compensation claim.
 Barbara Basil, etc. v.
 Frank A. Wolf, et al. (A-80-05/A-110-06)